The Science of Breakups: Why Couples Split and What Helps Them Heal

 Can You Stay Friends With an Ex?

 While some former partners can maintain a friendship, especially if the breakup was mutual and respectful, it often requires time, space, and very clear boundaries.
+Understanding your past relationship is key to setting boundaries that protect your emotional well-being.
 Jumping into a friendship too soon can blur emotional lines, reignite hurt feelings, or prevent full healing.

 Therapy can help individuals navigate this tricky dynamic, ensuring both people feel safe and emotionally protected.
+It can also support learning from past relationships to avoid repeating unhealthy patterns in future connections.
 In cases where there are shared children, staying civil and cooperative is essential—but that doesn’t necessarily mean being close friends.

 Kayla’s Insight: “I often ask clients, ‘Are you truly ready to be friends, or are you holding on to avoid feeling the full grief of the breakup?’
 There’s no shame in needing distance.”